ktorio/ktor-documentation/topics/server-http-request-lifecycle.md

 ```
 {src="snippets/server-http-request-lifecycle/src/main/kotlin/com/example/Application.kt" include-lines="9-10,18-22,37"}

-When `cancelCallOnClose` is enabled, the `%plugin_name%` plugin installs a cancellation handler per request.
-When a
+When the `cancelCallOnClose` property is enabled, the `%plugin_name%` plugin installs a cancellation handler per
-client disconnects, only the coroutine handling that specific route is canceled.
+request.
+When a client disconnects, only the coroutine handling that specific route is canceled.

 Cancellation propagates through structured concurrency, so any child coroutines started from the request coroutine
 (for example, using `launch` or `async`) are also canceled.
 A `CancellationException` is thrown at the next